What is Cahoots?

 - What are the values that drive you in your creative practice?

-- What creative partnerships do you need to form to develop your practice?
+- What creative partnerships will help you to develop your practice?

 - What resources do you need to develop your practice over time?

-- You are a creative producer (someone who facilitates and runs creative processes or organisation or events) who wants to further develop your skills and creation models.
+You are a creative producer (someone who facilitates and runs creative processes, an arts organisation or events) who wants to further develop your skills and producer models.
 If you’re wondering whether or not you’re a creative producer then you almost certainly are!

 Are there any requirements or criteria that I have to meet?